-Plans for monitoring of the situation and the safeguard activity implementation (Paragraph 3
+Plans for monitoring of the situation and the safeguard activity implementation (Paragraph 3 (c), Anney I)

 • The Project Steering Committee will report in its minutes the implementation of the Year 1 social survey on women and vulnerable households.
 Appropriate methods and indicators will be used and the results will inform the design of the 3-yearly socio-economic household surveys.